Violence erupts in Jerusalem following Palestinian funeral | Law-Order

 The compound has been the site of repeated confrontations between Israeli police and Palestinian demonstrators in recent weeks.
 Palestinian witnesses and Shareef's family say he was shot in the head with a rubber bullet, while Israeli authorities have suggested he died from injuries sustained when he fell on the ground.
 Israeli hospital officials did not give a precise cause of death, and the family refused to conduct an autopsy.

 Israel captured east Jerusalem, home to the Old City and its sensitive religious sites, in the 1967 Mideast war.
 Israel claims all of the city as its capital and annexed east Jerusalem in a move that is not internationally recognised.
-The Palestinians claim east Jerusalem as the capital of a future independent state.
+The Palestinians claim east Jerusalem as the capital of a future independent state that includes the West Bank and Gaza Strip — also captured by Israel in 1967.

+Palestinian President Mahmoud Abbas' office accused the Jerusalem police of a “cruel and barbaric act.”
+It said there will be no peace and stability in the region until the creation of a Palestinian state, with east Jerusalem as its capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)